Developer Burnout and Steam Reviews: How to Stop Negative Feedback from Wrecking Your Mental Health

 - Reviews from players with 10+ hours of playtime.
 They invested time.
 They want to like your game.

 - Repeated themes across multiple reviews.
-If 20 people mention load times, that is actionable data.
+If 20 people mention load times, that's actionable data.

 Noise (acknowledge, move on):